 After its first commercial success, COGEBIO aims to extend the use of GASCLEAN to energy recovery from waste (wood, compost …).

-- In May 2014, Blue Orange and the DEMETER 3 seed fund have teamed up again to invest in the development of Agri-Esprit.
+- In May 2014, SUEZ Ventures and the DEMETER 3 seed fund have teamed up again to invest in the development of Agri-Esprit.
 Based in Strasbourg, Agri-Esprit is a young innovative company specializing in the design and implementation of computer systems for the agricultural world.
 Agri-Esprit provides farmers with tools and services for the optimization of agricultural production.
 It relies for this on an innovative, highly flexible and dynamic system that integrates and manages agricultural data from various sources, including real time.

 1Ballast water is used on board ships to ensure their stability depending on the cargo they are transport 2A convention on the treatment of this water is currently being drawn up by the International Maritime Organization (IMO) gathering together 170 Members States.
-3Degrémont is a 100% SUEZ environnement owned operations company.
+3Degrémont is a 100% SUEZ owned operations company.